Professor Amy McKay

-Prof. Amy McKay (Ph.D., Duke University, 2006) studies the politics of policymaking with particular focus on the role pressure groups play in writing legislation and regulation.
-She has published a number of articles on lobbying in the U.S. In 2008-9 she served as an American Political Science Association Congressional Fellow, working for a U.S. senator on health reform legislation (the Affordable Care Act, also known as Obamacare).
+Prof. Amy McKay (Ph.D., Duke University, 2006) studies the politics of policymaking with particular focus on the role pressure groups—and their money—play in writing legislation and regulation.
+She has published numerous articles on lobbying in the US as well as a 2022 Cambridge Press book, Stealth Lobbying: Interest groups and Influence in Health Care Reform.
+In 2008-9 she served as an American Political Science Association Congressional Fellow, working for a U.S. senator on health reform legislation (the Affordable Care Act, also known as Obamacare).
 Previously, she held research and teaching positions at Georgia State University and the University of Iowa.

 - Interest groups/pressure groups

 - Health care policy

 I would be pleased to supervise students in the following subjects:

 - interest groups, interest organizations, organized interests, lobby groups, pressure groups